-Postdoctoral Research Fellow Position at Massachusetts General Hospital/Harvard Medical School
+Two Postdoctoral Positions at Massachusetts General Hospital/Harvard Medical School

-The Athinoula A. Martinos Center for Biomedical Imaging, Department of Radiology at Massachusetts General Hospital is offering two postdoctoral positions based on NIH-funded projects to develop novel multi-modal neuroimaging methodology in animal models.
+The Athinoula A. Martinos Center for Biomedical Imaging, Department of Radiology at Massachusetts General Hospital is offering two postdoctoral positions based on NIH/NSF-funded projects to develop novel multi-modal neuroimaging methodology in animal models for translational studies.
 This position is open now until filled.

-Potential candidates will be considered based on the following three research directions:
+Potential candidates will be considered based on the following four research directions:

-a) Develop an advanced fiber-based imaging device (e.g. MR-compatible miniscope) for brain dynamic signal recordings, e.g., Ca2+, Glutamate, dopamine, CNiFERs, with simultaneous fMRI in awake rodents.
+a) Develop an advanced fiber-based imaging device for brain dynamic signal recordings, e.g., Ca2+, Glutamate, dopamine, CNiFERs, with simultaneous fMRI in awake rodents.

-b) Implement the MRI/EEG/fiber photometry recording methods to detect brain state fluctuation and neuro-glial-vascular dynamic signaling in the brainstem lesion-induced rat coma model.
+b) Implement the MRI/EEG/fiber photometry recording methods to detect brain state fluctuation and neuro-glial-vascular dynamic signaling in transgenic mouse models

 c) Optimize the high spatiotemporal fMRI method, e.g. line-scanning and single-vessel fMRI, to specify circuit dysfunction and vasomotion impairment in animal models with a degenerative disease or vascular dementia.

-Candidates with strong computational/programming skills and experience in fMRI are preferred.
-Also, we welcome candidates with experience in multi-photon optical imaging, fiber photometry, or in vivo electrophysiology in animal models (rodents) to apply for this position, who can be trained to learn how to perform animal fMRI and perform fMRI data analysis.
+Candidates with in vivo electrophysiological recording skills and experience in animal neuroimaging are preferred.
+Also, we welcome candidates with strong numerical analytical (including programming) and electronic engineering skills to apply for this position, who can be trained to learn how to perform animal fMRI and data analysis.

 We welcome candidates with high motivation, curiosity, and scientific maturity.
-The candidate should have strong teamwork skills and be flexible for night or weekend imaging time shifts.
+The candidate should have strong teamwork skills and working ethics.

 Please send your CV and a cover letter to describe your background, interests, and research goals to Dr. Xin Yu by e-mail: email@example.com.
 Please include “Postdoc Application for Multi-modal Neuroimaging” in the subject line of your email.